XpiritBV/UnitTesting/tdd_katas/tdd_kata6.md

 ## Tasks & specifications

-1. Update the game to allow saving the game state to disk.
+1. Update the `GameEngine` to allow to be initialized with a game state.
-    - Ensure the code is fully testable without depending on the file system.
-    - Consider using a wrapper such as [WrapThat.System](https://github.com/WrapThat/WrapThat.System).
+    - Only consider an in memory game state for this kata.
+    - The game state is optional.
+If no state is used then the game starts from scratch.

+2. Many unit tests can probably be refactored now using by using this game state.

 ## Next exercise

-The next kata is [TDD Kata 7 - Tic-tac-toe Loading game state](tdd_kata7.md).
+The next kata is [TDD Kata 7 - Tic-tac-toe Saving game state to disk](tdd_kata7.md).